kevinnowland/mdview/README.md

 # Markdown Site

-Display nested folders of `.md` files as a static website with support for mathjax (online only).
+Display nested folders of `.md` files as a static website with support for LaTeX equations via mathjax and syntax highlighting in code blocks (online only).

 ## Usage

+To serve files from a directory:

 ```bash
 mdview <flags> DIRECTORY